Explore

 citations

-Query the citations of a paper
+Query the citations for a paper.

 papis explore citations [OPTIONS] [QUERY]